As always, having more fun than a human being should be allowed to have.

 I am proud that my son is currently active in the Marine Corps Reserve.

-By the way, uh a lot of people are asking me in the email what's happened to the stock market.
+By the way, a lot of people are asking me in the email, what's happened to the stock market?

 The stock market started up today.

-It was up uh a seriously like it's hundreds of odds.
+It was up seriously, like at 100 some odds.

-And right the as we speak, it's down 76 and falling.
+And as we speak, it's down 76 and falling.

 And I will tell you exactly what happened.

-The German government is floating the idea of implementing a band on all naked short selling in the market there.
+The German government is floating the idea of implementing a ban on all naked short selling in the market there.

-Uh this the Euro has dropped by more than one percent.
+The Euro has dropped by more than 1%.

-What this will actually make things worse if you if you eliminate, if you ban all naked short selling, because if the markets go up with no traders allowed to go short, then you can see a bubble burst as prices get artificially high with no with no professional shorting against the buying.
+This will actually make things worse if you eliminate, if you ban all naked short selling, because if the markets go up with no traders allowed to go short, then you can see a bubble burst as prices get artificially high with no professional shorting against the buying.

 You always have people on both sides of these things.